Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 In addition to kitchen waste and green household waste, consider recycling green garden waste (trimmings, grass clippings, and other green materials)

-Garden waste can essentially be circular in some instances, and fed back into itself
+Garden waste can essentially be circular in some instances, and fed back into itself to support/maintain itself

 15. Consider Cutting, Trimming & Mowing More Sustainably